 We can salute the well-known serenity prayer of acceptance with elements such as ‘wisdom’ and ‘patience’.
 The radical acceptance concept encourages us to adopt reality as it is, without manipulating it, and develop more rational strategies to deal with it in the most effective way.
 Rather than passive acceptance, radical acceptance allows us to accept what is happening and overcome it.

 Perhaps one of the most effective skills we have as human beings is to be able to adapt both to the good and the bad, the beautiful and the ugly, the new and the old.
 While this adaptability has helped sustain our species for thousands of years, it also causes us to get used to everything very easily and very quickly.
 Something that makes you very happy can easily become boring and not at all happiness-inducing.
 Well, aren’t we just a little unfair when it comes to what we have?
 It is necessary to ground ourselves and be grateful for what we have.

-If we are healthy, it is necessary to remind ourselves remember to be thankful that we are healthy, even if we have a disease, we should remember that we can take control of our body and mind in order to fight and defeat it.
+If we are healthy, it is necessary to remind ourselves remember to be thankful that we are improving mental health, even if we have a disease, we should remember that we can take control of our body and mind in order to fight and defeat it.
 And if our loved ones are with us, we should be thankful that we have them.

 Hande Anadolu, Psychologist